ECE-196/docs/content/tutorials/esp32buzzer.md

 ### Objective

 - Learn how to set up connections from the breadboard to ESP32
-- Learn how to read a datasheet
+- Learn how to correctly orient a component based on the manufacturer's datasheet

 ### Background Information